sktime/sktime/GOVERNANCE.rst

    * - Code changes and major documentation changes
      - Lazy consensus
    * - Changes to the API design, hard dependencies, or supported versions
-     - Lazy consensus based on a :ref:`steps`
+     - Lazy consensus, requires a :ref:`steps`
    * - Changes to sktime's governance (this document and the CoC)
-     - Lazy consensus based on a :ref:`steps`
+     - Lazy consensus, requires a :ref:`steps`
    * - Appointment
-     - Voting
+     - Directly starts with voting (stage 2)

 .. _stage-1: